New Orleans Cemetery Guide

 There are a few things you may want to bear in mind before you set out on your adventure into the cemeteries of New Orleans:

 The cemeteries are still active.
 All of the cemeteries mentioned in this guide are still active cemeteries.
 Families are still burying their dead regularly.
 If you see a funeral procession or workers preparing a tomb, respectfully stay away from that area and do not take photographs of the process.

 Marking tombs is vandalism.
 There are tombs in some of the older cemeteries that have been marked, usually with three x’s.
 Some people believe that this is a voodoo tradition and that the person interred within will grant your wish if you make the x’s and say some magic words.
-Unless your wish is to pay a fine for destruction of property, this probably is not true.
+Unless your wish is to pay a fine for the destruction of property, this probably is not true.
 Never make a mark on a tomb.
 It is disrespectful and illegal.